-- Associate in Applied Science - Associate in General Education, and - General Occupational Technology Degree Programs - 1.
+- Associate in Applied Science, Associate in General Education, and General Occupational Technology Degree Programs - 1.
 Complete an online admissions application. - 2.
-Submit official transcript(s) of high school education and all post-high school course work to the Office of Admissions.

-- 3. High School Equivalency scores or a transcript of courses for the Adult High School Diploma may be submitted in lieu of the high school transcript. - 4.
+Submit official transcript(s) of high school education and all post-high school coursework to the Office of Admissions. - 3.
+High School Equivalency scores or a transcript of courses for the Adult High School Diploma may be submitted in lieu of the high school transcript. - 4.
 Submit report of scores on SAT or ACT. if available.
 Scores may determine course selection.
 The College Entrance Examination Board sponsors an advanced placement program, which enables high school students to complete college level courses by demonstrating their mastery of college level material through examinations.
 The scores on the examinations, if acceptable, will allow students to earn college course credit.
 The examinations are scored by the Educational Testing Service.
 Based upon the earned score, up to one year of credit may be granted - 5.
-Additional requirements are necessary for applicants who wish to enter Nursing and Medical Assisting programs.
-Students should contact the Office of Admissions for more information about this program. - 6.
-Assistance from a counselor concerning career planning and enrollment in classes is available upon request.

-• University Transfer Program, including: Associate in Arts, Associate in Science, Associate in Fine Arts Degree Programs

-- 1. Complete an online admissions application. - 2.
+Additional requirements are necessary for applicants who wish to enter Nursing, Medical Assisting, and Emergency Medical Science programs.
+Students should contact the Office of Admissions for more information about this programs. - 6.
+Assistance from a counselor concerning career planning and enrollment in classes is available upon request. - University Transfer Program, including: Associate in Arts, Associate in Science, Associate in Fine Arts, Associate in Arts in Teacher Preparation, Associate in Science in Teacher Preparation Degree Programs - 1.
+Complete an online admissions application. - 2.
 Submit a transcript(s) of high school education and all post-high school course work to the Office of Admissions. - 3.
-High School Equivalency scores or a transcript of courses for the Adult High School Diploma may be submitted in lieu of the high school transcript. - 4.
-Submit report of scores on SAT or ACT, if available.
+High School Equivalency scores or a transcript of courses for the Adult High School

+Diploma may be submitted in lieu of the high school transcript.

+- 4. Submit report of scores on SAT or ACT, if available.
 Scores may determine course selection. - 5.
 Assistance from a counselor concerning career planning and enrollment in classes is available upon request.